Home

 But the other lakes are terrific as well, and each with it's own distinct charm.

-Explore some of the other lakes with me as I tell you the best picnic spots, swimming holes, walking trails and boat tours on a handful of the other lakes in this region by clicking here to my New Hampshire Lakes page.
+Explore some of the other lakes with me as I tell you the best picnic spots, swimming holes, walking trails and boat tours on a handful of the other lakes in this region in my New Hampshire Lakes page.

 And when you've done checking out all the lakes, then promise to come back here so I can tell you all about another major destination for your New Hampshire vacations.